 Questions like these can presently be answered only by sweeping generalizations, crude estimates, or anecdotal, case-by-case scenarios.
 And now the answers, number for number.

-- We really don’t know how much wall there is, because the only good census was taken in 1871, and many of those walls have been destroyed since.
+- We really don’t know how much wall there is, because the only good census was taken in 1871, this was anecdotal, and many of those walls have been destroyed since.
 However, we are likely to have a good estimate within a decade, thanks to the combination of GIS and LiDar mapping.

 - Yes, walls come in many distinct types.
 The classification in progress is provisional, and has yet to be tested and improved by teams of field scientists.